-The consolidated financial statements of the Abby Kelley Foster House, Inc. and Affiliates have been prepared on the accrual basis of accounting and accordingly, reflect all significant receivables, payables and other liabilities.
+The consolidated financial statements of the Abby Kelley Foster House, Inc. and Affiliates have been prepared on the accrual basis of accounting in conformity with generally accepted accounting principles ("GAAP") and accordingly, reflect all significant receivables, payables and other liabilities.